KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `package.json` issue: license should be a valid SPDX license expression
 3. Issue: The license in the package.json (CC Zero) doesn't match the license file (CC0-1.0).
 4. No compatible or wrong license field in 'package.json' or LICENSE file.
 Without that, we can't use an image.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Discourse-notifications by jordy-u](https://github.com/jordy-u/MMM-Discourse-notifications)